juniorxxue/aplas2022-artifact/README.md

 Then run `make` in the project root, which will run `make` in different Coq projects.

-## Lemmas in the Paper
+## Step-by-Step Instructions

 Our Coq formalization is readable and easy to locate.

-We provide the basic information on lemmas shown in the paper.
+We provide the connection between lemmas shown in the paper and Coq file.

 | Lemma No.               | File Location                                  | Generated Coqdoc Files                                   |
 | ----------------------- | ---------------------------------------------- | -------------------------------------------------------- |